bcit-ci/CodeIgniter/user_guide_src/source/libraries/parser.rst

 		:param	string	$r: Right delimiter
 		:rtype: void

-		Sets the delimiters (opening and closing) for a value "tag" in a template.
+		Sets the delimiters (opening and closing) for a pseudo-variable "tag" in a template.